chojnicki/laravel-seeder-debugger/README.md

 Do you need more info in debug?
 Feedback and pull requests are welcome.

+NOTE: This library is part of my [laravel-seeder-extended](https://github.com/chojnicki/laravel-seeder-extended) that beside of just debugging is adding extra methods.
+You can use this library alone or laravel-seeder-extender depends of your needs.

 ## Requirements

 - Laravel / Lumen 5.5 or higher (written on 5.8, not tested on lower than 5.5 but should work on 5.*)